 The main aim of medical aid is to renew blood flow to the heart muscle.
 That is mostly complete with clot-busting medicines, such as aspirin.
-Additional procedures such as coronary angiography, bypass, grafts or angioplasty with stent implantation may be necessary in order to restore heart flow.
+Additional procedures such as coronary angiography, bypass, grafts, or angioplasty with stent implantation may be necessary in order to restore heart flow.
 And all of the top MI treatment choices are detailed below.

-Symptoms of MI
+Symptoms of Myocardial Infarction

 Most of the common signs and symptoms of MI can vary from person to person.
 Some of them have mild indications, and others have severe marks.
 And many people have no symptoms.